 Pursuant to Article 16 of the Code No. 6698 on the Protection of Personal Data, real persons or legal entities processing personal data shall register with the Data Controller’s Registry before processing.More

 | Reading Time: 5 Minute(s)

 A judicial separation is a legally recognized split approved by the court.
 It’s more than simply a couple agreeing to live apart, and it’s more than just legitimizing the split.
 It allows the court to issue financial and property distribution decisions comparable to those imposed in a divorce case without ending the marriage.

 Within the scope of the Turkish Civil Code No. 4721, the grounds for divorce are divided into two as general and special.
-While adultery, wilful offenses against life, battery and humiliating behavior, humiliating crime and dishonorable life, desertion, and mental illness are special grounds for divorce; breakdown of marriage, uncontested divorce, failure to establish a joint life, and de facto separation are the general grounds for divorce.
+While adultery, wilful offences against life, battery and humiliating behaviour, humiliating crime and dishonourable life, desertion, and mental illness are special grounds for divorce; breakdown of marriage, uncontested divorce, failure to establish a joint life, and de facto separation are the general grounds for divorce.

 For judicial separation, at least one of the grounds for divorce listed in the Law must occur.
 As stated in the decision of the Court of Cassation’s 2nd Civil Chamber dated 18.02.2013, with the decision numbered 2013/3849 and the basis number 2012/3023, “If the ground for divorce has not been realized, the request for separation should also be rejected.”